writechoiceorg/rocketlawyer/pages/ux-component-events.md

 2. **interview-loading**
    - **Action:** Once the `RocketDocEUI` component is loaded, it immediately fires the `interview-loading` event.
    - **Purpose:** This event informs the `ParentUI` that the interview is in the process of being loaded.
-It’s a signal to possibly show a loading indicator or perform other preparatory actions in the UI.
+It is a signal to possibly show a loading indicator or perform other preparatory actions in the UI.

 3. **Load Partner Specific Configuration**
    - **Action:** The `RocketDocEUI` requests partner-specific configurations from the RLBE.